solana-labs/solana-web3.js/packages/addresses/README.md

 ### `getAddressFromPublicKey()`

-Given a public `CryptoKey`, this method will return its associated `Base58EncodedAddress`.
+Given a public `CryptoKey`, this method will return its associated `Address`.

 ```ts
 import { getAddressFromPublicKey } from '@solana/addresses';